 Don't Share Information About Substance Use

-Whether you suffered injuries in a traffic collision, a slip and fall accident, or some other event, never volunteer information that confirms you consumed alcohol or any drugs, illegal or legal.
+Whether you suffered injuries in a traffic collision in Aiken, a slip and fall accident, or some other event, never volunteer information that confirms you consumed alcohol or any drugs, illegal or legal.

 After a car crash, the insurance company may blame you for the accident.
 Drunk driving is illegal, even if you had a drink or two a few hours before a crash, the insurance company might deny your claim.